 - The final part of urodynamic testing is a comprehensive measurement of voiding.
 How your bladder squeezes or contracts will be measured while you urinate, and measurements of the urine flow are taken.

 For more information, or to schedule a urodynamic test, contact one of our pelvic floor experts.
-Urodynamic testing is performed by Fred Govier, MD, Kathleen Kobashi, MD, Una Lee, MD, Alvaro Lucioni, MD, and Ksenija Stefanovic, MD, in the Section of Urology.
+Urodynamic testing is performed by Kathleen Kobashi, MD, Una Lee, MD, Alvaro Lucioni, MD, and Ksenija Stefanovic, MD, in the Section of Urology.
 Call your doctor’s office for questions or to make an appointment.

 Urodynamic testing is performed in three locations at Virginia Mason: